blondiedies/Dataset-custom-audio/README.md

 # Dataset-custom-audio
 Dataset containing .wav recordings of keyboard presses from a Lenovo IdeaPad Gaming 3.
 Includes normalized and denoised audio.

+# Contents
+For the first recording, Raw audio files, Normalized files, and Normalized-Denoised files are available.

+For the second recording, only Normalized files and Normalized-Denoised files are available.

+The noise profiles used for noise removal are also available.

 # Recording and preprocessing of new audio samples

 Following steps of [Audacity](https://support.audacityteam.org/repairing-audio/noise-reduction-removal).